-Parents are ready to start their own day, and after the first few days of challenging drop-offs, they are beginning to lose patience.
-At the same time, they often feel guilty about leaving upset children behind.
-When such incidents are witnessed by an audience of seemingly stoic kids and anxiety-free parents, we can add shame to the list of emotions running wild.
+Parents are ready to start their own day, and after the first few days of challenging drop-offs, we are beginning to lose patience.
+At the same time, we can feel guilty about leaving upset children behind.
+When such incidents are witnessed by an audience of seemingly stoic kids and anxiety-free parents, add shame to the list of emotions running wild.
 Not exactly a stress-free start to the day for anyone involved!

 And then I went to pick my child up.
 Her teacher, skilled with first-time parents like myself, let me know that my daughter had stopped crying about 20 seconds after I drove away.
 From then on, my child was a happy camper.
 She greeted me with smiles and hugs, excited to tell me about her morning at school.